top of page

 Jimmy's motorcycle career

-Jimmy competed in many events in England, France and the UK winning medals.
-Atkinson in his book "The Singer Story" said that "in 1912, the most successful rider was G E Stanley, but also very successful were Jimmy Crocker, W A Jacobs and a man who would later progress to driving racing cars for Singer, Arthur J Dixon."
+Atkinson in his excellent and authoritative book "The Singer Story" said that "in 1912, the most successful rider was G E Stanley, but also very successful were Jimmy Crocker, W A Jacobs and a man who would later progress to driving racing cars for Singer, Arthur J Dixon."
 Atkinson refers to AJ Dixon throughout is book as Arthur, but it should read Alfred J Dixon.

 1911